leonardr/botfriend/README.md

 # Posting on a regular basis

-Once you have a few bots, you'll need to run the `post` script regularly to keep new content flowing.
-The best way to do this is to set up a cron job to schedule the `post` script to run every few minutes.
+Once you have a few bots, you'll need to run the `botfriend.post` script regularly to keep new content flowing.
+The best way to do this is to set up a cron job to schedule the `botfriend.post` script to run every few minutes.
 Don't worry about posting too often.
 Bots that need to post something will post when they're ready.
-Bots that don't need to post anything right when `post` is run will be quiet, and bide their time.
+Bots that don't need to post anything right when `botfriend.post` is run will be quiet, and bide their time.

 Here's what my cron script looks like:

 ```
 #!/bin/bash
-export ROOT=$HOME/scripts/botfriend
-source $ROOT/env/bin/activate
+source $HOME/scripts/botfriend/env/bin/activate
-$ROOT/post
+botfriend.post
 ```

 Here's how I use a cron job to run it every five minutes